Junauda Petrus

-Junauda Juanita Petrus-Nasah is an American author, filmmaker, performance artist, "pleasure activist", and Poet Laureate.
+Junauda Juanita Petrus is an American author, filmmaker, performance artist, "pleasure activist", and Poet Laureate.
 Her debut novel, The Stars and the Blackness Between Them, was a winner of a Coretta Scott King Honor Award.

 Early life

 Petrus was born on Dakota land in Minneapolis, Minnesota.
 She is of Afro-Caribbean descent.
 Her mother was born in Trinidad and her father in US Virgin Islands and later moved to Minnesota.
 She was one of four daughters born to her mother and father; her father has a total of eleven children from five mothers.

 As a child, Petrus wanted to be an astronaut and enjoyed reading V. C. Andrews, Maya Angelou, Langston Hughes, Anne Rice, and Alice Walker.
 She came out as gay to her family at age 30 and met her wife, a native of Cameroon, four years later.

 Petrus holds a degree in Social Justice and the African Diaspora from Hamline University.
 After graduation, she trained at the Alvin Ailey American Dance Theater, and at a circus school in Vermont, before moving back to Minnesota.